 The Middle School’s English department partners with Houston’s renowned Alley Theatre to further enhance and enliven the curriculum throughout the year.
 Totaling 100 hours of classroom instruction and learning, grades 5–8 participate in different units of study, and each grade’s English class partners with a professional actor, poet, writer, or director for a unique learning experience.

 The St. Francis Episcopal School Chapter of the National Junior Honor Society (NJHS) recognizes outstanding Middle School students.
 The school's chapter is governed by the National Honor Society Constitution and local chapter bylaws.
 Qualified students are invited to seek membership in the school chapter in the fall of their seventh-grade year.
-The group sponsors three on-campus service projects for members each year, and is sponsored by Middle School faculty.
+The group sponsors three on-campus service projects for members and is sponsored by Middle School faculty.

 We recognize the significant physical, emotional, and intellectual growth that students experience at this age.